DBZMarwan/alice8888888/README.md

 ## About me
 - I'm just a normal student
-- I love to learn new things
+- I loves to learn new things
 - I'm not a professional programmer

 > ~~tbh,i'm too lazy to write code~~